h-dejmian/h-dejmian/README.md

 ### Hi, my name is Michał 👋
-I'm a passionate Java programmer, always looking for new challenges.
+I'm a passionate Java programmer, constantly looking for new challenges.
 I'm always happy to learn new technologies and develop myself as a coder.

 - 🔭 I’m currently working on my project ActualApp.
 Application is almost ready, all main functions are implemented, but I'm still improving it to be 100% satisfied with the result!
 - 🌱 Right now I'm learning Spring and React